 - During therapy the patient's clinical status necessitated the addition of other antibacterial drugs.

 - Either during or post-therapy, the patient developed a large subdural effusion needing surgical drainage, or a cerebral abscess, or a bacteriologic relapse.

-Using the definition, the following efficacy rates were obtained, per organism.
+Using the definition, the following efficacy rates were obtained, per organism (noted in Table 10).
 The values represent the number of patients clinically cured/number of clinically evaluable patients, with the percent cure in parentheses.

 |S. pneumoniae||17/24 (71)||19/30 (63)|

 |H. influenzae (+)*||8/10 (80)||6/6 (100)|

 Sequelae were the most common reason patients were assessed as clinically not cured.

 Five patients were found to be bacteriologically not cured, 3 in the comparator group (1 relapse and 2 patients with cerebral abscesses) and 2 in the Meropenem group (1 relapse and 1 with continued growth of Pseudomonas aeruginosa).

 With respect to hearing loss, 263 of the 271 evaluable patients had at least one hearing test performed post-therapy.
 The following table shows the degree of hearing loss between the Meropenem-treated patients and the comparator-treated patients.

 |20 to 40 decibels||20%||24%|